j-siderius/TinySpark/docs/kit/devkit.md

 The Development kit contains the following sensors and I/O:

 - **Inertial motion sensor**: this sensor measures both the angular motion using a gyroscope, as well as the acceleration using a accelerometer.
 The datasheet for the LSM6DS3TR-C sensor can be found [here](../assets/datasheets/lsm6ds3tr-c.pdf).
 A template code project for using this sensor can be found [here]().
 - **Microphone**: this sensor measures the amplitude and pitch of sound.
 The datasheet for the ICS-43434 microphone can be found [here](../assets/datasheets/ics-43434.pdf).
-A template code project for using this sensor can be found [here](). **TODO: add disclaimer that microphone does not work in CircuitPython**
 - **Light and Distance sensor**: this sensor measures the ambient light level, as well as short-range distance.
 The datasheet for the APDS-9930 sensor can be found [here](../assets/datasheets/apds-9930.pdf).
 A template code project for using this sensor can be found [here]().
 - **Hall effect sensor**: this sensor measures the magnetic field around it's axis.
 The datasheet for the AH-49E sensor can be found [here](../assets/datasheets/ah-49e.pdf).
 A template code project for using this sensor can be found [here]().
 - **Environmental sensor**: this sensor measures multiple environmental parameters; temperature, relative humidity as well as atmospheric pressure.
 The datasheet for the BME-280 sensor can be found [here](../assets/datasheets/bme-280.pdf).
 A template code project for using this sensor can be found [here]().